-Showing 1-96 of 146 items
+Showing 1-24 of 192 items

 Illinois' only United Nations World Heritage Site.
 This 2,200-acre site preserves the central section of the largest prehistoric Indian city north of Mexico.
 An Interpretive Center presents a coherent account of this sophisticated prehistoric culture.
 Climb Monk's Mound, see the film and life-size village.
 Don't miss annual events that focus on Native American culture.

-Wonderful for families and friends, this wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
+Wonderful for families, friends for outdoor recreation.
+Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
+This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
-While at the park be sure to visit the Watch Tower Lodge that houses the John Hauberg Indian Museum.
+While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.

 This former French military stronghold has been partially rebuilt and turned into a museum.
 Regular living history events shed light on colonial life in Illinois, and include 18th-century crafts, food, music, hundreds of historically dressed participants, flintlock rifle and musket contests, cannon and mortar competitions, traders and much more.
 There are also guided tours of the 1800 Creole House, which was designed in the French-American Transitional Architecture style.

 CITY:Prairie du Rocher

 The Chicago Pedway Tour will lead you through the Pedway, the backdrop for an amusing and enlightening tour of some of the hot-spots (or a least warm-spots) of downtown Chicago.
 The tour focuses on interesting anecdotes and tales about some of the great buildings downtown, but it’s also a study of the city underneath the city.
 The Pedway is a strange and wonderful place and adds so much to the city’s personality.
 These are great tours for Chicagoans who want to learn more about the city and for tourists who want a full Chicago experience without ever going outside.
 The tour is 90 minutes and is $20.
 Monday/Thursday/Saturday at 10:30 am.
 Please note: the start location for the Monday and Thursday tour is at 40 W. Lake St. in the “Gallery of Shops.”
 The start location for the Saturday tour is at start at Block 37 – 108 N. State St.